These spice roasted plums are easy to make, healthy, and completely irresistible. Need we say more?–Angie Zoobkoff

 Fortunately you’ll want to make this again and again and again so you’ll have ample opportunities to discern which speak to your soul.

 They’re wonderful on their own, but, as the author suggests, a dollop of whipped cream, crème fraîche, ice cream, or ricotta would be welcome on top.

 - 8 ripe black plums, halved and pitted

-- 1 tablespoon brown sugar
+- 1 tablespoon light or dark brown sugar

 - Vanilla ice cream, whipped cream, crème fraîche, or ricotta, for serving

 - Preheat the oven to 400°F (200°C).
 Lightly butter a baking dish just large enough to hold the plum halves in a single layer.